Imagen única de: Revista Ancient Warfare Vol X.1 - La Guerra De Archidamian

 Topic: Konstantin Nossov, Innovations in Ancient Greek Siege Warfare - Siege of Plataea

-Subject: Roel Konijnendijk, The Battle for Supremacy in the Peloponnese, 420-418 BC - Clash of the Titans
+Topic: Roel Konijnendijk, The Battle for Supremacy in the Peloponnese, 420–418 BC - Clash of the Titans

 Throughout its war with Athens, Sparta kept a wary eye on a much larger rival: Argos.
-For over a century, Sparta and Argos had periodically battled over land and influence in the Peloponnese.
-Since Argos’ crushing defeat at Sepeia in 494 BC, Sparta was firmly on top, but Sparta’s reputation and power had suffered in the Archidamic War, and a long-standing truce between the two states was coming to an end.
+For over a century, Sparta and Argos had periodically fought over land and influence in the Peloponnese.
+Since Argos' crushing defeat at Sepeia in 494 BC, Sparta was firmly on top, but Sparta's reputation and power had suffered in the Archidamean War, and a long-standing truce between the two states was coming to an end.
 While Athens and Sparta discussed peace, Argos was preparing for war.

 The praesidium of Didymoi, one of several stations along the road from Koptos to Berenice, was founded by the prefect of Egypt, Lucius Julius Ursus, who in the ninth year of Vespasian's reign, while returning from a journey to Berenice, gave instructions for a well to be sought at that place and, having found it, ordered a fort and cisterns to be built under the direction of Marcus Trebonius Valens, praefectus montis Berenicidis (i. did.
 1).

-The debate: joseph hall, psychological trauma and roman soldiers - a roman post-traumatic stress disorder?
+The debate: Joseph Hall, psychological trauma, and Roman soldiers - a Roman post-traumatic stress disorder?

-Hollywood novels: David L. Reinke, Queen Boudicca, We Hardly Knew You - The Viking Queen (1967)
+Hollywood Novels: David L. Reinke, Queen Boudicca, We Hardly Knew You: The Viking Queen (1967)

-At Tienda Medieval we have thousands of medieval and other period products.
+At Tienda Medieval, we have thousands of medieval and other period products.
 Discover them!

 Add text about your shipping policy